brandonweiss/charge/README.md

 Data files are stored in a `data` folder that must be in the same directory as the `source` folder.
 They’re siblings.
 So if the path to `source` is `some/folder/source`, then the path to `data` must be `some/folder/data`.

 Data files are JSON files and the name of the file is the object property you use to access that data.
 So if you have a data file called `albums.json` then you would access the data from the `props` object passed into your template by calling `props.data.albums`.

-## Problems with existing tools or approaches

-### Static site generators written in languages other than JavaScript

-There are some great static site generators out there written in a variety of different languages for a variety of different tastes.
-However, most static sites are going to need to include some CSS and/or JavaScript, and virtually all of the tooling for asset pipelines and the external libraries you might use are hosted on NPM.

-If you’re already using NPM (and thus Node.js) to get and build assets, then I think it makes no sense to add the additional complexity of a whole other language and package manager to build the static site.
-Especially since only a JavaScript-based static site generator will be able to tightly integrate with a JavaScript-based asset pipeline.
-There are things that just simply cannot be done if your static site generator is compiling assets by shelling out to another program.

-### Gatsby

-Gatsby is a really awesome static site generator.
-If you’re building a large static site and you can use it, you probably should.
-It’s React-based and the componentized nature of React works really well for managing complexity.
-It makes things easier to manage and reason about.
-But Gatsby doesn’t only use React as a templating language to render HTML pages—it serves React to the client and handles the routing for you.
-For a large site that might be fine, but most of my static sites are just a few pages.
-It would be slower and way overkill to serve React to the client, take over routing, and render there for small static sites.
-That’s a non-starter for me.
-Also, reading their docs it seems really complicated and their use of webpack certainly does not help that.
-Building a static site just shouldn’t be that complicated.

-### Handlebars templates

-A lot of static site generators written in JavaScript seem to have chosen Handlebars as a templating language.
-Logic-less templates might be a useful tool for managing complexity in a large application but I find them to be way more trouble than they’re worth for a simple website.
-I’d also argue that the extreme prevalence and apparent necessity of including logical helpers to make logic-less templates usable seems to indicate that a lot of the premise behind them might be flawed.
-Either way it’s just too much unnecessary indirection and complexity for simple static sites.

-### Dynamic pages

-This is a relatively common use-case that I was surprised to discover the vast majority of static site generators don’t support.

 ## Real examples